 The USEPA Legacy STORET database contains data through 1998.
-The SCDHEC organization ID for Legacy STORET surface water quality data is 21SC60WQ.
+The SCDHEC Organization Code for Legacy STORET surface water quality data is 21SC60WQ.

 The USEPA Modernized STORET database contains SCDHEC data from 1999 forward.
-When looking for SCDHEC surface water quality data in Modernized STORET be sure to look under both organization IDs 21SC60WQ and 21SC60WQ_WQX.
+When looking for SCDHEC surface water quality data in Modernized STORET look under the Organization Name 21SC60WQ_WQX.